Matthew-Gonzalez/news/README.md

 &nbsp;

-### 4. Set local News API base URL in the News app
+### 4. Set local News API base URL and public News API API key in the News app
-The last step is set the base URL you are going to use to connect and consume the local News API, for this going to the `MainActivity` class in the follow directory `\news\app\src\main\java\cl\ucn\disc\dsn\mgonzalez\news\activities` and put it in these methods as an argument:
+The last step is set the base URL and the API key (obtained from https://newsapi.org) you are going to use to connect and consume the local and public News APIs, for this going to the `MainActivity` class in the follow directory `\news\app\src\main\java\cl\ucn\disc\dsn\mgonzalez\news\activities` and put them in these methods as an argument:

 `line 78 to line 81`